AntoniosBarotsis/Rember/README.md

 ## About

 Rember is a command line tool that can run any task you want before pushing your code so you never push broken or unlinted code ever again.
+You can set it up directly from your command line for a more simplistic set up, Rember will automatically detect your language and build tool and generate a build and test task unless specified otherwise.
+For custom tasks a config file must be used.

 ## Installation